Noamm9/NoammAddons-CT/README.md

 **Auto Refill Ender Pearls** - Automatically refill Ender Pearls from sack at the start of a dungeon run

+**Better Ender Pearls** - Disable's Hypixel's stupid Ender Pearls throw block when you are too close to a wall/floor/ceiling

 **Custom FOV** - Allows to set Custom Minecraft FOV (Field of View)

 **Pink DMs** - Changes the Color of the Private massage in Hypixel from Gray to Pink